-Guide to the Best Areas to Stay in Cartagena
+Guide to the Best Areas to Stay in Cartagena, Colombia

 Deciding where to stay can be tough, especially in a city you haven’t visited before.

-I’ve lived in Cartagena since 2011.
-In this insider’s guide to where to stay in Cartagena, I’m going to leverage my knowledge of the city to give you a rundown of some of the best areas to stay as well as recommend some of the best places to stay in each.
+I’ve lived in Cartagena since 2011, and in this guide to where to stay in Cartagena, I’m going to use my knowledge of the city to give you a rundown of the best areas to stay in Cartagena.

 For each of the best areas to stay in Cartagena, I’m going to discuss what they have to offer visitors, the pros and cons of staying there, and finally give a few picks for different budgets for each of the best ares to stay in Cartagena.

 Where to Stay in Cartagena – Contents